Rosinweed Sunflower

 Maintenance

-Use as a background accent in perennial garden or rocky hillside.
-Prefers good drainage but is tolerant of a variety of soils from sand to clay.
+Use as a background accent in a perennial garden or rocky hillside.
+Prefers good drainage, but is tolerant of a variety of soils from sand to clay.
 Doesn’t like soil too rich or too wet.
-Propagation: Seed.
+Native habitat: prairies.

 Blooms July-October.
 A tall perennial with 2-inch yellow flower heads.
-Several stems grow from the base, Leaves triangular, rough to the touch, aromatic when crushed.
-Has along taproot.
-Native Habitat: prairies.
-Attracts: birds, bees, butterflies.
+Several stems grow from the base.
+Leaves are triangular, rough to the touch, and aromatic when crushed.
+Has a long taproot.
+The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.

-Previous Scientific Name(s): Synonym/s: Silphium gracile, Silphium simpsonii var. wrightii
+Previous Scientific Name(s): Silphium gracile, Silphium simpsonii var. wrightii